ashutoshbw314/Organized/README.md

 This project is under an MIT License. see the [License](./LICENSE) for detail.

 ## Acknowledgements
+- The activity calendar of Organized is developed inspired by the GitHub contribution calendar.
 - Thanks to Socratica youtube channel for the excellent idea on how to use flash card effectively in [this](https://www.youtube.com/watch?v=p3-o0pxDrL0) video.